CodyMcCarty/UE-Cheat-Sheet/README.md

 ## Replication
 Be shure to pass in parameters to RPCs and not use member vars in the body, else RPCs don't work.
 Unless PlayerCharacter/Pawn/player related code, HasAuthority().  else: Pawn->IsLocallyControlled(), Controller->IsLocalController(), !IsDedicatedServer()
 MulticastRPC doesn't replicate if client doesn't have open channel.
+Replicated [x] is cheaper than RPC.
+Try and avoid RPC when possible.

 ### HTF do I
 * have a client update the color of a material on an Character and all clients & server see the change?